nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

 |    3 |        3 |
 +------+----------+</pre>

 Nothing found all the duplicates, though.
-What I think made it most frustrating is that it partially worked, making the person think it was almost the right query&#8230; perhaps just another variation would get it&#8230;
+What I think made it most frustrating is that it partially worked, making the person think it was almost the right query... perhaps just another variation would get it...

 In fact, it's **impossible** to do with this type of simple `GROUP BY` query.
 Why is this?
 It's because when you group by one column, you distribute like values of the *other* column across multiple groups.
 You can see this visually by ordering by those columns, which is what grouping does.
 First, order by column `b` and see how they are grouped: